Interested in learning more about the social determinants of health? Here are some useful resources, including reports, organizations, and list-servs.

 Kirwan InstituteIn its own words, the Kirwan Institute "partners with people, communities, and institutions worldwide to think about, talk about, and engage issues of race and ethnicity in ways that create and expand opportunity for all".
 Like Colorlines, this is a fabulous place to learn more about policies and social movements that may affect health.
 The Institute's web-site also shares information on emerging research and action: http://www.kirwaninstitute.osu.edu.

 Poverty and Race Research Action Council (PRRAC)In its own words, PRRAC is a "civil rights policy organization convened by major civil rights and anti-poverty groups ...
 PRRAC's primary mission is to help connect social scientists with advocates working on race and poverty issues, and to promote a research-based advocacy strategy on issues of structural racial inequality".
-For general information, go to: http://www.prrac.org/.
-To access the PRRAC newsletter archive, or request a print subscription to the newsletter, go to http://www.prrac.org/news.php.
+For general information and to sign up for news, go to: http://www.prrac.org/.

 C. Gender and Public HealthEmory Law School's Feminism and Legal Theory (FLT) project has the following aims:

 - to support and encourage feminist scholarship on gender and legal equality issues that analyze the differential impact of law on women and men, and to consider also in this regard differences that exist or arise between differently situated women;